Governors Captial Fund (£24 per child per term)

 Holy Trinity is a Voluntary Aided school and as a result, we receive money to pay for staff and resources through the London Borough of Merton.
 However, as a VA school our capital projects are funded through the Southwark Diocese, with the exception of 10% of the cost of all capital work which is funded by the Governors.

 We are fortunate to have a relatively new school building but now, six years after the majority of our expansion work was completed, things are inevitably needing to be fixed or updated.
 In the past we have worked with the Diocese to replace the boiler, repair drainage, install new fencing and repair our ventilation systems.
 Whilst these items are not glamourous they are nonetheless vital in providing a safe environment in which children can learn.
 We also fund projects which have a more visible impact on children and their families including dyslexia-friendly and sensory equipment as well as Mindfulness training for pupils.
-If funds allow, we hope to now fund a new sound system for the hall which would dramatically improve the ability of parents to hear what their children are saying in class assemblies and nativity plays and of course be used in the school on a regular basis.

 Like other VA schools we ask parents to contribute to the Governors Subscription Fund which we use to pay our 10% contribution to the Diocese (approximately £8000 per year) and to provide additional money for school improvement.
 Our only source of income to the Governors Fund is parental contributions.